Wealth Summit 2022 - Full Day Live Event

 In the US, there is an inheritance or estate tax levied at the time of inheritance.
 But this is only levied if the bequeathed or the deceased individual was a US citizen, resident, or Green Cardholder.

 Form 3520 is an annual return to report transactions with foreign trusts and receipt of certain foreign gifts.
-It can be downloaded from here.
-It must be filed along with the tax return of the NRI, PIO, or American Indians who inherit a property in India.
-This not only applies to property but also other financial assets such as cash and investments.
+It must be filed along with the tax return of the NRI, PIO, or American Indians who inherit property in India.
+This not only applies to property but also to other financial assets such as cash and investments.

 It also establishes the basis of the inheritance of the individual.
 The basis here pertains to the fair market value of the inheritance during the death of the person who bequeathed the property to the individual filing the Form.